dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 ## Query Signature table

-The table `query-sig` holds elements of the Q/R data item that are often common to between different individual Q/R data items.
+The table `query-sig` holds elements of the Q/R data item that are often common between multiple individual Q/R data items.
 Each item in the table is a CBOR map.
 Each item in the map has an unsigned value and an unsigned key.

 The following abbreviations are used in the Present (P) column